NeroReflex/vulkan-framework/README.md

 ## Raytracing
 In spite of aiming to basic vulkan 1.0 compatibility, for this framework extensions *VK_KHR_ray_tracing_pipeline* and *VK_KHR_ray_query* are first-class citizens and support for ray-tracing pipeline is a focal point.

+## Resource Tracking at GPU side
+This framework gives the developer basic tools to track resource usage on the GPU so that it's impossible to destroy handles of resources while those are used.

+This functionality will be the main development point after the first release.

+This functionality does not place automatic barriers, you are still responsible for every aspect of GPU and Host memory synchronization!
+You are a vulkan developer, after all, that is what we want!
+Say no to OpenGL!

+The developer can obviously just ignore this feature and in that case CPU <-> GPU coherency is up to him.